Table of Contents

 All animals develop their tissues, organs and organ system from the cells that form the embryonic layers.
 Based on the number of embryonic layers, animals are classified into two- diploblastic and triploblastic animals.

 Diploblastic animals: In diploblastic animals, the cells form two embryonic layers, i.e., an outer layer- ectoderm and an inner layer – endoderm, e.g. Phylum Coelenterata.

 Triploblastic animals: In triploblastic animals, cells are arranged in three embryonic layers- ectoderm, endoderm and a middle layer – mesoderm.
-Animals belong to Phyla Platyhelminthes to Chordata have a triploblastic organisation.
+Animals belonging to Phyla Platyhelminthes to Chordata have a triploblastic organisation.

-Coelom is a key feature for classification.
-Coelom is a cavity between the body wall and gut wall, lined by mesoderm.
-Depending on presence/absence of coelom, animals have been classified into three:
+The coelom is a key feature for classification.
+The coelom is a cavity between the body wall and gut wall, lined by mesoderm.
+Depending on the presence/absence of coelom, animals have been classified into three:

-- Pseudocoelomate: In pseudocoelomates, mesoderm appears as pouches between endoderm and ectoderm.
+Pseudocoelomate: In pseudocoelomates, mesoderm appears as pouches between the endoderm and ectoderm.
 But the cavity formed is not lined by mesoderm, e.g. Aschelminthes.